sxs-collaboration/data.black-holes.org/README.md

 cron jobs.
 Many of these sources are also served directly through the web interface.

   * The SSL certificate provided by letsencrypt.org
+  * The waveform catalog's index
+  * SimulationAnnex and SurrogateModeling git repos
+  * Permissions are corrected frequently
+  * Incremental backups are taken nightly (see below)

 ## Backups

-The entire `/web/servers` directory is backed up every day.
+The entire `/web/servers` directory is backed up every night to `/sxs-annex/web_server_backup`.
 Backups are performed using `rsync`'s `--link-dest` option.
 This means that the first backup is a complete copy (which will be quite large), but subsequent backups consist primarily of hard links to a previous backup — the one at which a given file changed.
 This reduces the size of backups drastically, while still allowing the backup directory to look and act like a full copy.

 To find files that are *not* hard links in the backup directory, use a command like